dugersurenserver/firstapp/README.md

         },
     },
     'handlers': {
-        # You may use this handler as example for logging to other files..
+        # You may use this handler as an example for logging to other files.
         'bridge': {
             'level': 'INFO',
             'class': 'logging.handlers.RotatingFileHandler',